Germany crash out of World Cup at group stage in seismic shock

 "We put ourselves in this situation after the Mexican game," he admitted.
 "The last game we delivered a good performance was in the autumn of 2017."

-Sweden coach Janne Andersson spoke of his pride after his side topped the group with second-half goals from Ludwig Augustinsson, Andreas Granqvist and an own goal from Edson Alvarez.
+Sweden coach Janne Andersson spoke of his immense pride after his side topped the group with second-half goals against Mexico from Ludwig Augustinsson, Andreas Granqvist and an own goal from Edson Alvarez to move into a last-16 meeting with Switzerland.

-"We've done a fantastic job today with this match," he said in Yekaterinburg, ahead of a last-16 clash against either Brazil, Switzerland or Serbia.
+"We've done a fantastic job today with this match," Andersson said.

 "I'm so incredibly proud, almost moved as the thought of how we performed on the pitch, so disciplined.
 I think we've grown since our last match."